 Almost any kind of planned gift you might leave to a family member or beloved friend – gifts of cash, stocks, mutual funds, life insurance, retirement funds, annuities and trusts – may also be left to Marble.

 To explore the options available at Marble, you can explore Frequently Asked Questions, or contact Clay Hale, at (212) 686-2770.
 We also recommend that you talk with your financial advisor regarding the option that best meets your financial goals.

 Perhaps the simplest way to remember Marble in your planned giving is through a bequest in your will.
 A bequest might be a specific amount of money or assets, a percentage of those assets, or the residual (what is left over after heirs and other obligations are paid) from an estate.
 This brief document shows some of the possibilities.

 For many years, members and friends have included Marble Collegiate Church in their financial and estate plans, and we are stronger because of their generosity.
 To honor and recognize benefactors who have remembered Marble in their Wills or with a planned gift, we established the Peale Society, named after longtime Senior Minister, Dr. Norman Vincent Peale.

 If you have already included Marble Collegiate Church in your estate plans, thank you.
 Please let us know of your gift so that we can acknowledge your generosity.
-T.J.
-Houlihan, Director of Giving, would love to know of your gift.
+Clay Hale, would love to know of your gift.
 We will keep your gift amount confidential, unless you choose otherwise.